xiaoxia-xia/cse-15l-lab-report/Week4.md

 ![testError](images/Week4/3rdOutput.png)

-Description: the link is expected to caught in paren. if the thing inside is blank, I leave the note "the paren leaves blank".
+Description: the link is expected to caught in paren. if the thing inside is blank, program leave the note "the paren leaves blank".
+Otherwise, print out the link as desired.